xdssio/spoonbill/README.md

 ## InMemoryStore

 This object is to have a common interface for all the key-value stores.
-It is great for testing and for the average use case, to have a common interface which includes the search operation.
+It is great for testing and for the average use case, to have a common interface which includes the search operations.

 * Save/load are implemented to save/load the whole dict to/from a file, locally or on the cloud using [fsspec](https://filesystem-spec.readthedocs.io/en/latest/api.html?highlight=s3#other-known-implementations).